stormpath/express-stormpath/docs/source/register.rst

 It will:

 * Show a success message and prompt them to login
-* Allow them to request anotheer email if the links has expired
+* Allow them to request another email if the links has expired

 Open the file ``client/app/emailVerification/emailVerification.html`` and replace it's contents with the following::